eugene-eeo/rmbd/README.md

 # rmbd

-Experimental server that can replicate a count-min-sketch with other instances by using a gossip protocol.
+Experimental server that can replicate a count-min-sketch with other instances by using a gossip protocol, for Python 3+ because reasons.

     $ rmbd <host>:<port> -x <width> -y <depth>